sevidmusic/Rig/README.md

                             localhost:8000

---generate-boilerplate      If specified, generate some initial files
+--no-boilerplate            If specified, do not generate the any
-                            and directories with boilerplate content.
+                            initial files and directories for the
+                            new module.

 --name                      The name to assign to the new module.